webiny/docs.webiny.com/docs/webiny-apps/form-builder/development/form-fields.md

 ---
-id: custom-form-fields
+id: form-fields
-title: Custom Form Fields
+title: Form Fields
-sidebar_label: Custom Form Fields
+sidebar_label: Form Fields
 ---

 Creating custom form field is just a matter of adding a couple of plugins.

 > If you are not already familiar with how plugins work, we recommend you take a look at the [Plugins Crash Course](/docs/developer-tutorials/plugins-crash-course).

-First we need to register a plugin with the type `form-editor-field-type`, which will actually add the field to the [form builder](http://localhost:3000/docs/webiny-apps/form-builder/getting-started).
+First we need to register a plugin with the type [`form-editor-field-type`](/docs/webiny-apps/form-builder/development/plugins-reference/app#form-editor-field-type), which will actually add the field to the [form builder](http://localhost:3000/docs/webiny-apps/form-builder/getting-started).

 Let's examine the following example: